Need Microscopes for your Lab?

 4.2.
 Koolertron LCD Digital Microscope USB Magnifier with Flat Base

 Koolertron LCD Digital Microscope USB Magnifier with Flat Base is another popular tool, which comes with a 4.3 inches display and an adjustable stand.
 The unit is equipped with eight LEDs and provides 1X-600X magnification.
-With its advanced features, Koolertron LCD Digital Microscope USB Magnifier with Flat Base can be used in a variety of settings, including educational settings.
+With its advanced features, the Koolertron LCD Digital Microscope USB Magnifier with Flat Base can be used in a variety of settings, including educational settings.

 4.3.
 Koolertron LCD Digital Microscope with 5MP Image Sensor